se-edu/se-book/oopDesign/objects/basic/text.md

 | Calculator  | x           | x              | Numbers already entered            | Calculate the sum, divide                             |
 | You/Main    | x           | x              | Average age, Sum of ages           | Use other objects to calculate                        |

 **Every object has an interface and an implementation.**

 Every real world object has an interface that other objects can interact with and an implementation that supports the interface but may not be accessible to the other object.

 <tip-box>

-Examples:
+:package: The interface and implementation of some real-world objects in our example:

 * Calculator: the buttons and the display are part of the interface; circuits are part of the implementation.
-* Adam: In the context of our ‘calculate average age’ example, the interface of Adam consists of requests that adam will respond to, e.g.  “Give age to the nearest year, as at Jan 1st of this year” “State your name”; the implementation includes the mental calculation Adam uses to calculate the age which is not visible to other objects.
+* Adam: In the context of our 'calculate average age' example, the interface of Adam consists of requests that adam will respond to, e.g.  "Give age to the nearest year, as at Jan 1st of this year" "State your name"; the implementation includes the mental calculation Adam uses to calculate the age which is not visible to other objects.

 </tip-box>